Anosodiaphoria: Causes

 Other explanations include reduced emotional experience, impaired emotional communication, alexithymia, behavioral abnormalities, dysexecutive syndrome, and the frontal lobes.

 Neurology

 Anosodiaphoria occurs after stroke of the brain.
 27% of patients with an acute hemispheric stroke had the stroke in the right hemisphere, while 2% have it in their left.

 The frontal lobe is thought to be the primary area for the lack of emotional insight seen in anosodiaphoria, such as in frontotemporal dementia.
-A recent 2011 study done by Mendez and Shapira found that people with frontotemporal dementia also had a loss of insight more properly described at "frontal anosodiaphoria", a lack of concern for proper self-appraisal.
+A 2011 study done by Mendez and Shapira found that people with frontotemporal dementia also had a loss of insight more properly described as "frontal anosodiaphoria", a lack of concern for proper self-appraisal.
 Patients were found to have a lack of emotional updating, or concern for having an illness; an absence of an emotional self-referent tagging of information on their disorder, which they think is possibly from disease in the ventromedial prefrontal cortex, anterior cingulate-anterior insula area, especially on the right.